cmoy11/pyscrelp/README.md

 By [@cmoy11](https://github.com/cmoy11)

-This code was originally developed in collaboration with the RAD (Race & Data) Justice Lab and Dr. Matthew Bui at the [University of Michigan School of Information](https://www.si.umich.edu/).
+This code was origianlly developed in collaboration with the [Race and Data Justice Lab](https://www.radjusticelab.com/) and Dr. Matthew Bui at the [University of Michigan School of Information](https://www.si.umich.edu/).
 I have since repurposed this code for simple Yelp review scraping!
-Input a list of Yelp aliases (more on that later) and receive comprehensive csv files containing these businesses' review data (including raw text, dates, and star rating).
+Input a list of Yelp aliases (more on that later) and receive comprehensive csv files containing businesses' review data (including raw text, dates, and star rating).

 **Installation**